Oceanco: History

-Oceanco came into existence in 1987, when a group of South African private investors, under the guidance of then-CEO Richard Hein, began yacht building.
+Oceanco was founded in 1987, when a group of South African private investors, led by then-CEO Richard Hein, began building yachts.
 The hulls and superstructures were built in Durban, South Africa.
 The yachts were then transported to various facilities in the Netherlands, where the finishing work took place.

 In 2002, Theodore Angelopoulos took control of Oceanco.
 He embarked on a new building strategy focusing on the niche market of 80m+ megayachts and developed the "Y Generation" of Oceanco yachts, which included Amevi (Y701), an 80 m and Alfa Nero (Y702) 82 m.

 In 2008, the 75.50 m Anastasia was launched and in May 2009, the company launched the 85.47 m Vibrant Curiosity with her amidships atrium, a 7 m pool and large interior volumes designed by Nuvolari & Lenard.

 In March 2010, Mohammed Al Barwani, a private investor based in the Sultanate of Oman, acquired Oceanco.
 Marcel Onkenhout, who had been with the company for 20 years, served as the CEO.